 Insert the following paragraph at the end of 8.4.2.134:

 For CDMG STAs, the Protected Period field is used to indicate whether the owner STAs of the allocated SP are enforced to establish a Protected Period and on which channels the Protected Period is established.
 The Protected Period field is set to 0 to indicate the source and destination STAs of the SP are allowed to create a Protected Period and the STAs determine whether to establish a Protected Period.
-The Protected Period field is set to a nonzero value to indicate the source and destination STAs of the SP are enforced to create a Protected Period.
-The nonzero values of the Protected Period field for CDMG STAs operating on a 2.16 GHz channel or a 1.08 GHz are listed in Table 8-183ia and Table 8-183ib, respectively.
+The Protected Period field is set to a nonzero value to indicate the source and destination STAs of the SP are enforced to create a Protected Period on the indicated channel(s).
+The values of the Protected Period field for CDMG STAs operating on a 2.16 GHz channel or a 1.08 GHz are listed in Table 8-183ia and Table 8-183ib, respectively.
 For a CBAP allocation, the Protected Period field is reserved.

 Table 8-183ia Protected Period field value for CDMG STAs operating on a 2.16 GHz channel